 - Ensure that all marketing communications consist of honest and proven messaging

-- Never guarantee results of any kind in healthcare advertising
+- Never guarantee results of any kind in hospital advertising

 - Avoid using superlatives like “the best,” or “most effective,” unless you can prove it